aegonmyy/streamWage/README.md

 Prefunded on-chain ETH payroll.
 Employers deposit ETH upfront, workers accrue earnings over time and claim whenever they want.
 No intermediaries, no scheduled pushes.

-Built with Solidity `^0.8.24`, OpenZeppelin upgradeable contracts, and a beacon proxy deployment pattern.
+Built with Solidity `^0.8.24`, OpenZeppelin upgradeable contracts, and a beacon proxy deployment pattern..

 ---